Kindle version now available for pre-order at Amazon.

-Goodreads Choice Nominee Ralph Webster tells the true story of his grandmother’s desperate journey with her family from the home and life she built at the Pensione Alexandra in Naples to America after Mussolini’s Fascists come to power and as countries across the world close their doors to Jewish refugees fleeing the advancing Nazi evil.
-(Available February, 2018)
+Goodreads Choice Nominee Ralph Webster tells the true story of his grandmother’s desperate journey from her life at the Pensione Alexandra in Naples to America – after Mussolini and the Fascists join with Hitler – and as countries across the world close their doors to Jewish refugees fleeing the spread of Nazi evil.
+(Available February 28, 2018)

 In 1934, at age fifty-one, Elsa’s sheltered life in Mussolini’s Fascist Italy changes remarkably when she and her husband, Paul, purchase the Pensione Alexandria overlooking the Mediterranean in Naples.
 Though German Jews, they are embraced by their Italian neighbors, and for the next several years, the pensione flourishes.
 It becomes their perch to observe the world’s events.
 Travelers from across Europe and America come to the door, each with their own story, mystery, or surprise.
 Nearly all have been touched in some way by the ominous changes occurring to the north, in Nazi-controlled Germany.